 - partypoker NJ

-If you’re interested in opening an account on the Party/Borgata network, you should first pick the skin that suits your needs best.
+If you’re interested in opening an account on the partypoker US Network, you should first pick the skin that suits your needs best.
 Once you’ve chosen, simply head over to the relevant website, click the Register/Sign-up button, fill out the registration form, and download the poker client.

-Each Party/Borgata skin offers a small no-deposit bonus and a 100 percent matched deposit bonus.
+Each partypoker skin in New Jersey offers a small no-deposit bonus and a 100 percent matched deposit bonus.
 These bonuses differ from one another in terms of value.

 $25 no-deposit bonus